autoreleasefool/hive-for-android/README.md

 1. Run `yarn lint` for styling conformance
    - It should automatically run as you work in the Xcode project
 1. Open a PR with your changes

+## Notice

+Hive for Android is not affiliated with Gen42 Games in any way.